oliverroick/oliverroick.net/src/_drafts/2020-06-14-link-button.md

 description:
 ---

+When I was young, we started building websites without table layouts and [`marquee` elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/marquee).
+[Semantic HTML](https://en.wikipedia.org/wiki/Semantic_HTML) was a cornerstone of that movement.
+It meant to use HTML, so the resulting markup only describes the structure of a page.
+Any presentational elements are removed, and the visual presentation of the content would be in the realm of CSS.

+With the advent of JavaScript frameworks in the last couple of years, we seem to have forgotten about this approach.

-Designers tend to design call to actions to look like buttons even though clicking on them just opens a new page.
-To submit forms, you place a button at the bottom of the form.
-These buttons may look the same but they behave in a different way when you click them: One opens a new page, the other executes a certain functionality.
+Here is an example: The designer designs a call-to-action to look like a button even though clicking on it just opens a new page.
+On the same page, we have form, including a submit button.
+These buttons may look the same but they behave in different ways: One opens a new page, the submits the form.

 Engineers strive to optimise their code and remove duplication as much as as possible.
-With today's front-end frameworks we abstract functionality into components and reuse it wherever you see fit.
+A website is abstracted into a series of components.
 Both the link and the button look the same so we implement it in a `Button` component.
 How it behaves is defined by the properties you pass.
 Provide a URL to open a new page, pass an `onClick` handler and it executes some JavaScript code.

 Imagine you are a lawyer and decided to wear a checked flannel shirt and overalls to court instead of a suit.
 What do you call yourself?
 A lumberjack that does lawyer work or a lawyer in a lumberjack outfit?